Azure/RGCOPY/rgcopy-docu.md

 ### Starting SAP
 For starting SAP, you must write your own script.
 This script must contain `systemctl start sapinit` if you are using NetApp volumes.
 The path of the script has to be specified using parameter `scriptStartSapPath` (see above).
 This script will be started by RGCOPY in the following cases:
 1. In the source RG: before running the local script specified by parameter `pathPreSnapshotScript`
-2. In the target RG: before installing an AMS instance
 3. In the target RG: before running the local script specified by parameter `pathPostDeploymentScript`
 4. In the target RG: at the beginning of step *Workload and Analysis* (if parameter `startWorkload` is set)